From SGPA to CGPA: A Complete Student Guide

 How do I convert SGPA to CGPA?

-To convert SGPA to CGPA, you must calculate the weighted average of all your SGPAs.
-This is done by multiplying each semester’s SGPA by its total credits, adding these values together, and then dividing by the total credits from all semesters.
+To convert SGPA to CGPA, you need to find the average of all your semester SGPA based on credits.
+Multiply each semester’s SGPA by its total credits, add all the values, and then divide by the total credits of all semesters.

 How much CGPA is 7.5 SGPA?